-5 Legislative text Article 20 - Requirements relating to simplicity 20.6.
-The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.
+Article 20 - Requirements relating to simplicity 20.6.
+The seller shall provide representations and warranties that, to the best of its knowledge, that can be foreseen to adversely affect the enforceability of the true sale or assignment or transport of the true sale or assignment or transport. , the underlying exposures included in the securitisation are not encumbered or otherwise in a conditi nsfer with the same legal effect.
 STS criteria 5.
-The seller shall provide representations and warranties that, to the best of its knowledge, the underlying exposures included in the securitisation are not encumbered or otherwise in a condition that can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer with the same legal effect.
+The seller shall provide representations and warranties that, to the best of its knowledge, the can be foreseen to adversely affect the enforceability of the true sale or assignment or transfer e underlying exposures included in the securitisation are not encumbered or otherwise in a condition r with the same legal effect.
 Verified?
-Yes PCS Comment Section 7.2 Representations and Warranties §(d) and §(b).
-Option rights of the Seller within the representation §(d) - these are Seller's options to repurchase.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale 21.
-The objective of the criterion in Article 20(6), which requires the seller to provide the representations and warranties confirming to the seller's best knowledge that the transferred exposures are neither encumbered nor otherwise in a condition that could potentially adversely affect the enforceability of the transfer of title, is to ensure that the underlying exposures are not only beyond the reach not only of the seller but equally of its creditors, and to allocate the commercial risk of the encumbrance of the underlying exposures to the seller.
-EBA Final non-ABCP STS Guidelines
+Yes Verified?
+PCS Comment Yes PCS Comment Section 7.2 Representations and Warranties §(b) and §(d).
+Option rights of the Seller within the PCS Comment Section 7.2 Representations and Warranties §(b) and §(d).
+Option rights of the Seller within the EBA Final non-ABCP STS Guidelines - statements on background and rationale